openhab/openhab-addons/bundles/org.openhab.binding.caddx/README.md

 # Caddx Binding

-The Caddx binding is used for communicating with the Caddx alarm panels
+The Caddx binding is used for communicating with the Caddx alarm panels.
+Also known as Interlogix.

-It provides connectivity to the alarm panel via a RS-232 serial connection to the Caddx interface or directly to the NX8E.
+It provides connectivity to the NetworX alarm panels via a RS-232 serial connection to the NX-584E interface or directly to the NX-8E.

 ## Supported Things